tjodalv/laravel-blade-anchor/README.md

 }
 ```

-### Attach extender to the anchor
+### Attaching the Extender to the Anchor

 Register your Blade extender in the `boot()` method of `app/Providers/AppServiceProvider` class using  `LaravelBladeAnchor` facade.
-To register the extender you have to call `registerExtender` method and provide view name, anchor name and extender class.
+To do this, call the `registerExtender` method and provide the view name, anchor name, and extender class.

 ```php
 use Kanuni\LaravelBladeAnchor\Facades\LaravelBladeAnchor;